Demonicious/lapg/README.md

 ### Current Progress
 1.)
 Login Implemented<br />
 2.)
 Merchant Status Upgrade<br />
 3.)
-Changing of Username, Address, Password, Merchant Info (E-Mail will be done later) 5.)
+Changing of Username, Address, Password, Merchant Info (E-Mail will be done later)<br />
+4.)
 Generating New API Keys<br />
-6.)
+5.)
 Sending and Receiving Payments with your Unique Address

 ### Whats about to come ?
 1.)
 Registration<br/>